Josh Hannay

 A Queensland State of Origin representative, Hannay spent nine seasons with the North Queensland Cowboys and was the club's highest point scorer until 2011.
 He later had stints with the Cronulla-Sutherland Sharks and Celtic Crusaders, before moving into coaching.

-In 2020, he served as the interim head coach of the Cowboys in the National Rugby League.
+He served as the interim head coach of the North Queensland Cowboys in 2020 and the Cronulla-Sutherland Sharks in 2021.

 Background

 Born and raised in Moranbah, Queensland, Hannay played his junior rugby league for the Moranbah Miners before being signed by the North Queensland Cowboys at 15.
 In Townsville, he attended Townsville Grammar School.

 Playing career

 North Queensland Cowboys

 In Round 15 of the 1996 ARL season, Cowboys' head coach Graham Lowe named Hannay to make his first grade debut against the Western Suburbs Magpies.
 At 16 years and 185 days old, Hannay would have been the second youngest player to debut in Australian history after Ray Stehr, who debuted at 16 years and 85 days in 1929.
 The selection was ultimately blocked by the Australian Rugby League (ARL), as Hannay (who was born in 1980), had to turn 17 the year he debuted to be eligible.